pedresp/PythonEssentials/README.md

 In the USA, it is shown as the number of miles traveled by a car using one gallon of fuel.

 Your task is to write a pair of functions converting l/100km into mpg, and vice versa.

-The functions:

-    are named liters_100km_to_miles_gallon and miles_gallon_to_liters_100km respectively;
-    take one argument (the value corresponding to their names)

-Complete the code in the editor and run it to check whether your output is the same as ours.

 Here is some information to help you: